simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 **PowerShell and VBScript on Windows vs. Python and Bash on Linux: A Cybersecurity Perspective**

-In the realm of cybersecurity, the choice of scripting languages can significantly impact the security of a system.
-This article delves into the inherent security aspects of PowerShell and VBScript on Windows versus Python and Bash on Linux.
+In cybersecurity, the choice of scripting languages can significantly impact the security of a system.
+This article digs into the inherent security aspects of PowerShell and VBScript on Windows versus Python and Bash on Linux.
 We will explore which is more secure out of the box and which is easier to harden and lock down, all while considering the relevant government regulations that govern these choices.

 ## Introduction